Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 12.1.
 Challenge Binding

 Servers MUST cryptographically bind challenge IDs to their parameters (at minimum: realm, method, intent, request hash, expires).
+The request hash MUST be computed over the JCS-canonicalized representation of request per [RFC8785].
 This prevents clients from reusing a challenge ID with modified payment terms.

 Servers SHOULD also bind challenges to the specific operation being requested (e.g., tool name, resource URI) to prevent a challenge issued for one operation being used for another.